About the course

 You will be expected to focus your research on practical challenges facing a range of different governments and publicly-oriented agencies.
 As well as developing your academic expertise, you will learn how to communicate your findings and analysis effectively so as to have real impact on government and public policy development throughout the world.

-You will benefit from a DPhil-specific set of seminars and will be given ample opportunities to present your work in the department, and develop your research ideas and proposals with the advice and support of your peers.
+You will benefit from the DPhil Research Development seminar series and will be given ample opportunities to present your work in the department, and develop your research ideas and proposals with the advice and support of your peers.